Age range: 2.5-8 (depending on appetite and whether the child takes a separate fruit break)

 Where to buy: Little Bento World

-Best for: Kids who like a cut up sandwich, can also fit rice paper rolls, sushi etc and lots of fruit.
+Best for: Kids who like a cut up sandwhich, can also fit rice paper rolls, sushi etc and lots of fruit.

 For all other info, head back to the review table.